-We have been getting that question more often as 1-month SIBOR and 3-month SIBOR converged at the 1.88% level in recent weeks (as at 19 Aug 2019).
+As SIBOR has crashed effectively in 2020, we’ve been getting more questions on whether to choose 1-month SIBOR and 3-month SIBOR.
 So, I thought it may be good we give our take in this blog.

 Compare All Latest Rates 2020